DNWMNCR/JavaForSmallTeams/style/90_prefer_immutable_objects.md

 ### Summary

-Where possible create objects that cannot be changed - especially if those objects will be long lived or globally accessible.
+Where possible, create objects that cannot be changed - especially if those objects will be long-lived or globally accessible.

 ### Details

 Mutable state makes programs harder to understand and maintain.

-When objects are short lived, and do not leave method scope, mutable state causes few problems.
+When objects are short-lived, and do not leave method scope, mutable state causes few problems.
 Writes and reads will be close together and there will be a clear order in which this happens.

-For longer lived objects things are more complex.
+For longer-lived objects, things are more complex.

 If an object escapes from a method then it may be accessed from more than one location within the code.